orzehhowski/flask-to-do-list/README.md

 # flask-to-do-list

-app is deployed on heroku [need to find error sorry]:
+app is deployed on heroku:

 https://todolist-by-orzehhowski.herokuapp.com/